Adldap2/Adldap2/README.md

 https://github.com/adldap/adLDAP/wiki/adLDAP-Developer-API-Reference

+## Upgrading to 5.0.0

+Breaking changes:

+- Requires have been removed from all classes, and if using without composer or auto-loader you must require necessary files yourself
+- `adLDAP\adLDAPException` now has a new namespace: `adLDAP\Exceptions\adLDAPException`

 ## License

 This library is free software; you can redistribute it and/or modify it under the terms of the